AKASH7233/AKASH7233/README.md

 # 🙋‍♂️ About Me
 <div><img align="right" src="https://stats.quine.sh/akash7233/github?theme=dark" title="Quine Stats Card" alt="logo" height="330" width="420"></div>

-- 👨‍💻 Love to learn new technologies and to explore new set of areas.
+- 👨‍💻 Love to learn new technologies and explore new areas.
-- 👁‍🗨 What's unique about me → Ability to quickly Learn and Master a new skill and to implement it to solve a realtime problems.
+- 👁‍🗨 What's unique about me → Ability to quickly Learn and Master a new skill and to implement it to solve real-time problems.
 - 📘 I’m Currently learning **TYPESCRIPT AND DSA**.
 - 👯 I’m looking to collaborate on **Open-Source Projects**.
 - 📫 How to reach me **akashyadv7233@gmail.com**